Topic Number 759 - Form 940 – Employer's Annual Federal Unemployment (FUTA) Tax Return – Filing and Deposit Requirements

 Generally, if you paid wages subject to state unemployment tax, you may receive a credit of up to 5.4% when you file your Form 940.
 If you're entitled to the maximum 5.4% credit, the FUTA tax rate after credit is 0.6%.
 Generally, you're entitled to the maximum credit if you paid your state unemployment taxes in full on time, and the state isn't determined to be a credit reduction state.
 See the Instructions for Form 940 to determine the credit.

 Credit Reduction State: This is a state that hasn't repaid money it borrowed from the federal government to pay unemployment benefits.
-The Department of Labor runs the loan program and determines the credit reduction states each year; see FUTA Credit Reductions.
-If an employer pays wages that are subject to the unemployment tax laws of a credit reduction state, the credit an employer may receive for state unemployment tax it paid is reduced, resulting in a greater amount of federal unemployment tax due when filing its Form 940 and including the Form 940, Schedule A (PDF), Multi-State Employer and Credit Reduction Information.
+The Department of Labor runs the loan program and determines the credit reduction states each year; see FUTA Credit Reduction for more information.
+If an employer pays wages that are subject to the unemployment tax laws of a credit reduction state, the credit an employer may receive for state unemployment tax it paid is reduced, resulting in a greater amount of federal unemployment tax due when filing its Form 940 and including the Form 940, Schedule A.pdf, Multi-State Employer and Credit Reduction Information.
 You must use Form 940, Schedule A if you paid wages to employees in more than one state or if you paid wages in any state that's subject to credit reduction.

 When to File?